shotgunsoftware/tk-framework-lmv/README.md

 ## Documentation
-This repository is a part of the ShotGrid Pipeline Toolkit.
+This repository is a part of the Flow Production Tracking Toolkit.

 - For more information about this app and for release notes, *see the wiki section*.
 <!-- - For API Reference, see https://developer.shotgridsoftware.com/tk-framework-lmv -->
 - For general information and documentation, click here: https://help.autodesk.com/view/SGDEV/ENU/?contextId=SA_INTEGRATIONS_USER_GUIDE
-- For information about ShotGrid in general, click here: https://help.autodesk.com/view/SGSUB/ENU
+- For information about Flow Production Tracking in general, click here: https://help.autodesk.com/view/SGSUB/ENU

 ## Have a Question?
 Don't hesitate to contact us!
 You can find us at https://www.autodesk.com/support/contact-support